MyCuteGuineaPig/TensorFlow/Convolutional Neural Networks in TensorFlow/README.md

     rotation_range = 40, #image  will rotate between 0 - 40 degree
     width_shift_range = 0.2,  # randomly shift up to 20% horizontal
     height_shift_range = 0.2, # randomly shift up to 20% vertically
-    shear_range = 0.2, #shear up randomly 20% percent of the image
+    shear_range = 0.2, #shear randomly up to  20% percent of the image
     zoom_range =0.2, #zoom random amount up to 20% of image horizontal_flip = True, # image will be flip randomly
     fill_mode = 'nearest' # fill nay pixels that maybe lost by the operations.
 I'm just going to stick with nearest here.